vatte/vatte.github.io/_posts/2014-06-05-korg-littlebits-midi.markdown

 I've had the [Korg/Littlebits Synth Kit](http://littlebits.cc/kits/synth-kit/) lying around since last christmas, but it hasn't seen as much use as it should, because it doesn't really offer connectivity except for the output audio jack.

 The goal of the project was to add MIDI connectivity to it, so that I could use it with a full sized keyboard and any other MIDI devices and software.
-Currently I've implemented note on, note off and pitch bend to control the oscillators with CV from an analog-digital converter(ADC) and trigger the envelope and sequencer with a digital signal.
+Currently I've implemented note on, note off and pitch bend to control the oscillators with CV from an digital-to-analog converter(DAC) and trigger the envelope and sequencer with a digital signal.

 <iframe src="//player.vimeo.com/video/97521647" width="500" height="281" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>

-I set out to buy an ADC (MCP4821) and a JST SH 3-wire connector to connect the Littlebits Wire module to an Arduino + MIDI shield.
+I set out to buy a DAC (MCP4821) and a JST SH 3-wire connector to connect the Littlebits Wire module to an Arduino + MIDI shield.
 Getting hold of the connector in Helsinki proved impossible, so I had to flatten some jumper cable to fit in the tiny connector.
 (Meanwhile, I ordered the real connectors from [Sparkfun](https://www.sparkfun.com/products/10358).)

 After making an experiment by controlling the voltage and reading the frequency in Max, I concluded that the CV protocol of the oscillator is of the V/Octave variant, unlike Hz/V used in some of the other Korg synths, such as MS-20 (Mini).